 In 2013, Solano County began collecting a Regional Transportation Impact Fee (RTIF), as part of the County's Public Facility Fee, to help cover some of the costs of projects that benefit multiple jurisdictions.
 The RTIF is administered by STA.
-Since its inception in 2013 (FY 2013-14) and through Q4 FY 18/19, the RTIF has collected \$7.08 million; 91% of these fees have already been obligated or committed to priority RTIF projects.
+Since its inception in 2013 (FY 2013-14) and through Q2 FY 17/18, the RTIF has collected \$4.97 million; 91% of these fees have already been allocated to project design and construction.

 Finally, 7 of the 8 jurisdictions in Solano County have locally approved sales tax measures.
-While these measures are all general fund measures, allowing the city to spend the money as the

-City Council sees fit, local streets and roads are typically identified as one of the local priorities for the local sales tax measure.
+While these measures are all general fund measures, allowing the city to spend the money as the City Council sees fit, local streets and roads are typically identified as one of the local priorities for the local sales tax measure.
 Local sales tax funds spent on roadway construction may be on strictly local streets or on Routes of Regional Significance, so they are not reported below.